wisebaldone/incubator-wave/README.md

 linux box.
 A windows box is also provided for testing but only installs requirements, compilation and setup of the server require manual setup.

+Note:

-Note: requires vagrant and virtual box to be installed and an internet connection.
+- requires vagrant and virtual box to be installed and an internet connection.
+- these images use jdk v8 which isn't officially supported but is used to test for future compatibility.

 ### Ubuntu & Fedora ( recommended )